George Kennedy (sports promoter)

 Kendall (on the left) with Belgian wrestler Constant Le Marin around 1913.

 George Washington Kendall (December 29, 1881 – October 19, 1921), known professionally as George Kennedy, was a Canadian sports promoter best known as the owner of the Montreal Canadiens ice hockey team from 1910 to 1921.
 Kennedy was a wrestler himself and after the end of his wrestling career turned to wrestling promotion.
 Kendall along with other investors, formed the Club Athletique Canadien, and promoted wrestling, boxing, hockey and other sports.
 He would contract the Spanish flu during the pandemic of the late 1910s and never fully recovered from it, causing him to eventually succumb to complications from the illness in 1921, after the pandemic ended.

 Personal life

 An Anglo-Quebecer, George W. Kendall was born in Montreal, the son of Jane McClosky, an Irish Roman Catholic and George Hiram Kendall, a Scots-Quebecer and a prominent Baptist who owned a successful manufacturing business.
 At the time of his parents' marriage, the Catholic Church would only recognize it if her non-Catholic spouse agreed to raise the children in the Catholic faith.
 As such, George Kendall was educated at the High School of Montreal and then attended the Saint-Laurent College.
-In 1907, Kendall married Myrtle Agnes Pagels and they had two daughters, one who died before the age of one.
+In 1907, Kendall married Myrtle Agnes Pagels and they had two daughters, one of whom died before the age of one.